Timelike Entanglement Entropy in Higher Curvature Gravity: Introduction

-As a preliminary exploration, this work would investigate timelike entanglement entropy within the framework of Lovelock gravity\cite{Lovelock:1970zsf, Lovelock:1971yv}.
+As a preliminary exploration, this work would investigate timelike entanglement entropy within the framework of Lovelock gravity \cite{Lovelock:1970zsf, Lovelock:1971yv}.
 Lovelock gravity represents the most general extension of Einstein gravity in higher dimensions that preserves second-order field equations, making it a natural theoretical laboratory for exploring quantum gravity effects beyond the Einstein–Hilbert action.
-Since higher-curvature terms generically arise as low-energy corrections in string theory and other ultraviolet completions of gravity, understanding timelike entanglement entropy in such theories provides a more realistic holographic description of entanglement phenomena in quantum gravity.
+Since higher-curvature terms generically arise as low-energy corrections in string theory and other ultraviolet completions of gravity, understanding timelike entanglement entropy in such theories provides a more realistic holographic description of entanglement phenomena in quantum gravity\footnote{We remark that quadratic Lovelock gravity (Gauss--Bonnet) does arise naturally in the low-energy effective action of heterotic string theory, where $\mathcal{O}(\alpha')$ curvature-squared corrections can be recast into the Gauss--Bonnet density by consistency with ghost-freeness \cite{Zwiebach:1985uq}.
+By contrast, higher-derivative corrections in string theory, such as the well-known $R^4$ terms in type IIB \cite{Kiritsis:1997em} or analogous combinations in other compactifications, do not generally take the form of pure Lovelock densities. }.
 Moreover, timelike entanglement entropy itself extends the concept of spatial entanglement entropy to timelike-separated regions, yielding complex-valued entanglement measures that probe the temporal structure of correlations.
-Studying timelike entanglement entropy in Lovelock gravity, therefore, offers a unique opportunity to understand how higher-curvature interactions modify the geometry of complex extremal surfaces and affect the real and imaginary parts of holographic entanglement measures.
+Studying timelike entanglement entropy in Lovelock gravity\footnote{One important reason for focusing on Lovelock gravity is that the form of holographic entanglement entropy in this theory has already been systematically developed, which provides us with a convenient framework for extending the study to other quantum information measures.
+We acknowledge, however, that the method in this paper has limitations when directly applied to more general higher–derivative gravities.}, therefore, offers a unique opportunity to understand how higher-curvature interactions modify the geometry of complex extremal surfaces and affect the real and imaginary parts of holographic entanglement measures.

 The structure of the paper is as follows.
 Section~\ref{section2} provides a brief review of the relevant background.
 Section~\ref{section3} presents the analysis of timelike entanglement entropy for a strip-like subsystem in Lovelock gravity.
 In Section~\ref{section4}, the study is extended to include hyperbolic subsystems.
 Section~\ref{section5} concludes with a summary of results and further discussion.